-Bullying
+Bullying.

-Pupils with SEN can be more vulnerable to bullying than their peers.
-In addition to caring class teachers and an LSA attached to each class, Castlefield School has a Safeguarding and Welfare Officer/DSL, Mrs James, who monitors the well-being of all pupils through the 'Worry Box', group and individual support sessions.
-The school has an Anti-bullying policy that can be requested via the school office. office@castlefield.bucks.sch.uk 01494 436018
+Pupils with SEND can be more vulnerable to bullying than their peers.
+In addition to caring class teachers and an LSA attached to each class, Castlefield School has a Learning Mentor (Mrs Austin) who monitors the well-being of all pupils through the 'Worry Box', group and individual support sessions.
+She also organises the 'games team', consisting of a group of older pupils who run games and activities in Key Stage 1 during breaks/lunch times.
+The school has an Anti-bullying policy that can be requested via the school office.